core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ## Secure Service Name and Port Number Registration

 IANA is requested to assign the port number 5684 and the service name "coaps+tcp", in accordance with {{RFC6335}}.
-The port number is requested to address the exceptional case of TLS implementations that do not support the "Application-Layer Protocol Negotiation Extension" {{-alpn}}.
+The port number is requested also to address the exceptional case of TLS implementations that do not support the "Application-Layer Protocol Negotiation Extension" {{-alpn}}.

 Service Name.
-:   coaps+tcp
+:   coaps

 Transport Protocol.
 :   tcp